What is Citation and Why Should you Cite the Sources When Writing Content

 - CSE (Council of Science Editors) citation style is used in natural sciences.

 When citing your work, you need to choose the citation styles based on the disciple you are studying.
-If you are not sure on which style to choose, ask your instructor before you begin the research.
+If you are not sure which style to choose, ask your instructor before you begin the research.

 When you use APA or MLA citation style, the in-text citation usually appears as parenthetical notes.
-Here the information given is the author’s name, year of publication, and page number.
+Here the information given is the author’s name, year of publication, and the page number.
 It is inserted into the text at the end of the sentence or a paragraph.

 For APA style, it is written as the author’s last name, year of publication, and page number, for example (Field, 2008, p.
 45).
 If there are two authors, then use (Field & Tremblay, 2008, p.
 39), and if three or more authors, use (Field et al., 2008, p.
 50).

 For MLA style, only the author’s last name and page number are provided, for example, (Field 45).